 Virtual Adventure Travel

 A college pal of mine is off on a 3-month African safari and emails a group of us every couple of weeks with stories from the field.
-While I hover over a keyboard living vicariously through his travels, he's out in the wild with his girlfriend on group tours, then traveling independently as a couple, then meeting up with friends.
+While I'm living vicariously through his travels, he's out in the wild with his girlfriend on group tours, then traveling independently as a couple, then meeting up with friends.
 Basically, he rocks.

-Here's what my friend recently did in Namibia, Africa while I surfed the net:
+Here's what my friend recently did in Namibia, Africa while I scrolled on my phone:

 - "Fish River Canyon - the oldest, and second largest, canyon in the world"

 - "...hiking up a huge red dune at sunrise surrounded by miles of the same as far as the eye could see..."